timothypratley/power-turtle/resources/public/lessons/en/advanced/9-conj3.md

         (plot x y)))

-* can create Conway's game of life
+  * Pixel alow you to create Conway's game of life

     (do